John Chapman's Guide to Getting Published

 • Free ebooks - obviously $0.00 royalty.

-• $0.99 to $2.98 ebooks - 35% of book price.
+• $0.99 to $2.98 ebooks - 35% of book price with no delivery charge.

 • $2.99 to $9.99 ebooks - 70% of price less a delivery charge of $0.15 per megabyte of file size.

-• $10 and over - 35% of book price.
+• $10 and over - 35% of book price with no delivery charge.

 Let's see how much that works out at per ebook.
 We'll choose a romance ebook with a file size of about 4 MB size - that's about 112,000 words, the file size readers seem to prefer but bigger than most.